Anthony01M/expense-splitter/readme.md

 # Expense Splitter

 This project is a simple implementation of an expense splitter where the user can input expenses and split them among friends, with individual share calculations.
+The application also includes features to display particle animations in the background for visual enhancement.

 ## Features